-At these ages, kids are starting to form opinions based not on yours, but on opinions they hear at school, at family gatherings, on the internet, etc.
+At these ages, kids are starting to form opinions based not on yours, but on what they hear at school, at family gatherings, on the internet, etc.

 This is a great time to practice equanimity and show your children how to respectfully disagree, explain why you don’t agree, and teach them how to be advocates and allies to other children and people.

 Classmates getting teased in school about their race or religion?
-Help your kid learn how to uplift those kids and de-escalate bullies.
+Help your kid learn how to uplift that one and de-escalate bullies.

 Hear a racist remark from an adult?
 Equip them with the knowledge to deflect it personally, and maybe even encourage them to speak up.

 Myriad reports have come out showing that in many places in the states, public schools don’t spend a lot of time on black history.
 February, sure.
 But during that month, children usually get sugar-coated and white-washed versions of things that were actually dreadful.